Forensic Nurse Practitioner: Job Description and Education Requirements

 Master's degree programs include classes in family violence and fundamentals of forensic nursing.
 Programs can also include courses in program development, health care evaluation and health assessment.

-Many forensic nurse practitioners obtain a certification credential.
+Many forensic nurse practitioners obtain certification.
 The Forensic Nursing Certification Board offers two different credentials.
 One is the Sexual Assault Nurse Examiner-Adult/Adolescent (SANE-A).
 The other is Sexual Assault Nurse Examiner-Pediatric (SANE-P).

 Both indicate the highest level of forensic nursing expertise has been obtained.
-It also shows employers that the candidate has developed critical thinking skills.
+They also show employers that the candidate has developed critical thinking skills.
 To earn a credential, candidates complete education requirements and pass a written examination.